prysmaticlabs/documentation/website/docs/advanced/builder.md

 ## 5. Builder: remove relay URL

 removing the `--http-mev-relay` flag from the beacon node will disconnect the builder.
-Once removed you can safely turn off your builder related services such as your mev boost or relays.
+Once removed, you can safely turn off your builder related services such as your mev boost or relays.

 </TabItem>
 </Tabs>